PPCA2014/ppca_soa/README.md

 Remember that *consumers* invoke services through REST calls.
 Moreover, within the cluster, the services(who are also consumers) can communicate with each other asynchronously instead of making REST calls.

-The following example shows two services.
+The following example shows two services in two modules: unb_questionario and unb_sae.
 The second service invokes the first service by calling the *GetStream()* method.

 #### Class *PerguntaQuestionarioService* of the module *unb_questionario*